-Medicaid eligible members who meet medical necessity criteria may receive PSS when recommended by an LMHP or physician within their scope of practice.
-Members must:
+Medicaid eligible members who meet medical necessity criteria may receive PSS when recommended by a licensed mental health professional (LMHP) or physician within their scope of practice.
+Members must meet the following criteria:

-- be 21 years of age or older; and - have a mental illness and/or substance use disorder diagnosis.
+- 1. Be 21 years of age or older; and - 2.
+Have a mental illness and/or substance use disorder diagnosis.